 (best for those on Kiawah, Seabrook & John’s Islands)

 Located off the Stono river right before you get to Seabrook Island.
 Dues are $400 per quarter.
 This marina is about the only one you’d really use if you owned a boat and had property on Seabrook or Kiawah Islands.
 There are a couple restaurants and shops in the same commercial area as well.
-Liveaboard is allowed here.
+Liveaboard is NOT allowed here.
 With a 4 star rating from ActiveCaptains this marina offers many amenities and is great for boat owners on islands.
 The biggest negative like the other marinas on rivers is the heavy current which makes it difficult to navigate and dock for inexperienced boaters. + VIDEO OF MARINA

 (best for those downtown near Ansonborough)